NSSAC/SIMBA_Driver/docs/configuration/schedule.rst

    |simba-schedule-introduction-synopsis|

-The SIMBA schedule configuration specifies the schedule of each module
+The SIMBA schedule configuration specifies the schedule of each module.
+Naturally, at least one module must be specified.

 .. |simba-schedule-specification-synopsis| replace:: Specification: how to specify module schedules.
 .. _`simba-schedule-specification-synopsis`: `simba-schedule-specification`_